EmmanuelMoshood/wanderlust/README.md

 Recommendations and Insights: Discover curated recommendations and insider tips for each location.
 Get suggestions for attractions, restaurants, local experiences, and hidden gems to enhance your travel itinerary and make the most of your journey.

-Notifications and Reminders: Receive timely notifications and reminders for upcoming trips, booking deadlines, or important activities.
+Notifications and Reminders: Receive timely notifications and reminders for upcoming trips, booking deadlines, or essential activities.
 Stay organized and stress-free with Wanderlust's proactive alerts that keep you on track.

 Offline Access: Access your travel plans, maps, and saved destinations even when you're offline or in areas with limited connectivity.
-Wanderlust ensures that you have your travel information at your fingertips, regardless of the internet availability.
+Wanderlust ensures that you have your travel information at your fingertips, regardless of internet availability.

 Social Sharing: Share your travel plans, journal entries, and favorite destinations with friends and family on social media.
 Inspire others with your wanderlust-filled adventures and create a community of fellow travel enthusiasts.